Eastern Michigan University's Philosophy Faculty is pleased to announce its Masters of Arts in Philosophy program!

 No GRE scores are required for admission to this program.

-Once you have completed an application, please email our Graduate Coordinator ( ), so that he or she can track your application through EMU's various subsystems.
+Once you have completed an application, please email our Graduate Coordinator (Laura McMahon, email@example.com), so that she can track your application through EMU's various subsystems.

 Additional Application Notes: